 In Birmingham, five companies supply more than 70% of SEA.
 By far the largest – Reliance – is behind some of the properties represented by agents who were only interested in whether Mohammed was on benefits.

-A Reliance spokesperson told us our “initial enquiry… should not be taken as indicative of how assessments are carried out”, adding: “Reliance maintains control and oversight across its placements, supported by structured review points and monitoring arrangements that ensure responsibilities are carried out appropriately.”
+In response to our investigation, a Reliance spokesperson told us that our “initial enquiry should not be taken as indicative of how assessments are carried out”, and that the firm carries out an eight-week review of what support is being offered before paying agents.
+They added: “Reliance maintains control and oversight across its placements, supported by structured review points and monitoring arrangements that ensure responsibilities are carried out appropriately.”

 While the RSH has some limited regulatory powers for the ultimate owners of the properties, it has no oversight of third-party agents.
 A law passed in 2023 sought to address this but has still not been implemented – breaching its own stipulation that the process begin within a year.